 These are low in the spectrum of heat level when compared to the many other peppers.
-Not to our surprise, there are many spicy alternatives available to spice up that dish the way you'd like it.
+Not to our surprise, many spicy alternatives are available to spice up that dish the way you'd like it.

-Following are the few pantry staple jalapeno substitute that you can store them.
-And quickly whip up a dish without worrying about running to the grocery stores.
+Following are the few pantry staple jalapeno substitutes that you can store them.
+And quickly whip up a dish without worrying about running to the grocery store.

 Jalapeno powder.
-Easy and most convenient to use that is good to store up to a year comfortably.
+Easy and most convenient to use, storing up to a year comfortably is good.
 But these are not easy to find in the stores in the United States, but you can get them online.

 Canned jalapeno.
-This pickled option can give a fantastic, look, and feel of fresh peppers.
-The downside is its acidity, as they made with the vinegar.
-This alternative is good for making the topping for pizza or sandwiches.
+This pickled option can give fresh peppers a fantastic look and feel.
+The downside is its acidity, as they are made with vinegar.
+This alternative is suitable for making the topping for pizza or sandwiches.

 Crushed red pepper.
 A universal ingredient that most of the homes carry.
-If you are looking out for a simple spice alternative to jalapeno peppers, this comes as a rescue.
+If you are looking for a simple spice alternative to jalapeno peppers.
+This is a rescue.
 It could easily spice up salsa or soup and can improve the flavors.

 Other chili peppers.
-For the spice substitute for the jalapeno, swap with other chili peppers, like serrano peppers, hot cherry peppers.
-For a good measure, remove the seeds completely or partially to match up the heat of the jalapeno.
+For the spice substitute for the jalapeno, swap with other chili peppers, like serrano or hot cherry peppers.
+For good measure, remove the seeds entirely or partially to match the heat of the jalapeno.

 Substitute for fresh Jalapeno

 Poblano/Anaheim/Cubanelle peppers/banana peppers.
 Works great if the recipe is for stuffing.
 These peppers do have thin skin and mild versions of jalapeno.
-And a perfect alternative for making stuffed peppers or jalapeno poppers.
-Great add on for soup and salads as well, like roasted jalapeno salsa, jalapeno mustard.
+It is a perfect alternative for making stuffed peppers or jalapeno poppers.
+It's an excellent add-on for soup and salads like roasted jalapeno salsa or jalapeno mustard.

 Bell peppers.
-These do resemble the thickness of jalapeno’s flesh but lacks in the heat.
-You may add in the combo of bell peppers for the flavors and add in cayenne pepper for the heat.
+These resemble the thickness of a jalapeno’s flesh but lack the heat.
+You may add the combo of bell peppers for the flavors and cayenne pepper for the heat.
 This serves as the closest jalapeno substitute.

 Mild substitute for Jalapeno peppers

 Mild jalapeno.
 Seeds and the pith holds most of this pepper's spiciness.
-Removing them serves the purpose that reduces the spice level by 70%.
+Removing them serves the purpose of reducing the spice level by 70%.

 Other fresh mild peppers.
-When looking to damp down the heat, you may opt-in for bell peppers, sweet chili peppers, poblano, Anaheim, or Cubanelle peppers.
-These are the mild versions and play fabulous on any recipe that calls for jalapeno, including soups, salads, stuffed, poppers, like peanut butter stuffed jalapenos, dairy-free jalapeno poppers.
+When dampening the heat, you may opt for bell peppers, sweet chili peppers, poblano, Anaheim, or Cubanelle peppers.
+These are the mild versions and play fabulous on any recipe that calls for jalapenos, including soups, salads, stuffed, poppers, like peanut butter stuffed jalapenos, dairy-free jalapeno poppers.

 Pantry staple.
-When looking for a pantry staple, opt-in for roasted paprika, cayenne pepper, or picked jalapeno.
-These are not the exact replacement ingredients, however, do provide the heat you expect from the jalapeno.
+When looking for a pantry staple, opt for roasted paprika, cayenne pepper, or picked jalapeno.
+These are not the exact replacement ingredients, but they provide the heat you expect from the jalapeno.

 Substitute in the salsa

 Salsa is a flavorful dip, and jalapeno is one of the vital components in terms of the heat and the aroma.
-Adding fresh chili peppers is a wise idea when looking out for a jalapeno substitute in the salsa recipes like roasted green tomato salsa.
+Adding fresh chili peppers as a jalapeno substitute in salsa recipes, like roasted green tomato salsa, is wise.

-Any fresh mild peppers like, banana pepper, anaheim pepper, poblano are some of the closest swaps.
+Any fresh mild peppers like banana pepper, Anaheim pepper, and poblano are some of the closest swaps.

-Proceed with caution when adding the hot peppers like Fresno, Serrano, Brid’s eye pepper verities.
+Proceed cautiously when adding hot peppers like Fresno, Serrano, and Brid’s eye pepper verities.
 This increases the heat in the salsa unimaginably.
 Remove and reserve the seeds while prepping.
-You may add in the seeds later depending on your individual preference.
+You may add in the seeds later, depending on your individual preference.